What is the least wanted dog?

 You can find more information about least wanted dogs and their care by reaching out to local animal shelters, breed-specific rescue organizations, or reputable dog breeders.
 Additionally, online resources and books about dog breeds can also be helpful.

-See also Which dog is the most aggressive?
+See also What dog is called the lion killer?

 Conclusion